kronosaur/TranscendenceDev/README.md

 You may build your own copies of the game from source.
-These versions will not have the code to access the Kronosaur Multiverse however, but you can still use one of the Kronosaur-provided binaries in order to
+These versions will not have the code to access the Kronosaur Multiverse however, but you can still use one of the Kronosaur-provided binaries to access the multiverse.

 If you are downloading the repos in order to submit future pull requests, it is worthwhile to keep repositories synced with kronosaur: